dbdr/robber/README.md

 You should be aware that:

  - These optimizations will go around some of the usual checking done in debug mode.
 You should be confident in your bot correctness before using them.
  - The optimizer might be incorrect.
-In the best case the generated code might simply not compile and it will be obvious.
+In the best case, the generated code might simply not compile and it will be obvious.
 In the worse case, it will introduce a bug that was not in your code!
  - The generated code will be harder to read.
 However, normally you don't really need to read it, just work on your source.
 You do store it in git for history anyways, right? ;)